fizalihsan/fizalihsan.github.io/source/technology/virtualization.md

 * Types
 	* __kube-proxy__
-		* The Kubernetes proxy is responsible for routing network traffic to load-balanced services in the Kubernetes cluster.
+		* responsible for routing network traffic to load-balanced services in the Kubernetes cluster.
 		* must be present on every node in the cluster.
 		* Kubernetes has an API object named `DaemonSet`, that is used in many clusters to accomplish this.
 	* __kube-dns__